department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 1. Use Lighthouse FHIR, and use a hack for short-term data.
 Where we only add vitals seen in VIA in the last 24 hours (or some timeframe).
 1. Use HDR
 1. Use CDW somehow
+2. new event service? slack #ves-event-bus
+3. track updates, and notice when a VIA update does not include a record we previously had.
+This would be very expensive and memory intensive.
+Thus might be something we do only occationally at low compute time.

 ### References